Six Flags Great America: 1972–1976: Development and construction

-1976–1984: Operations under the Marriott Corporation
+1976–1984: Opening and initial operations

 A view of Turn of the Century and Sky Whirl from the Delta Flyer attraction (pictured in August 1976).

 The park officially opened on May 29, 1976, two months after the Marriott's Great America in California.
 At its opening in 1976, Marriott's Great America featured three roller coasters: Willard's Whizzer, Turn of the Century, and The Gulf Coaster.
 The park had also included other flat rides throughout the park.
 These attractions included the double-decker Columbia Carousel which is the second-tallest carousel in the world, and the Sky Whirl, a unique, 110 ft "triple ferris wheel" custom-designed for Marriott.
 Transportation rides included Delta Flyer and Eagle's Flight, two one-way gondola sky car rides.

 From the beginning, the park made use of the Looney Tunes characters as costumed figures to interact with the park attendees.
 Each themed area had its own set of costumes for park employees, and the design of buildings, shops and restaurants were all unique to each theme.

 Sky Trek Tower was added in 1977.

 The park's second season in 1977 saw the installation of several new rides.
 The 285 ft Sky Trek Tower was built, offering views of the park, Lake Michigan, and the Chicago skyline.
 A third gondola sky ride, Southern Cross, was added, which offered a round trip and a higher view than the other two gondola rides.
 A few new spinning rides were added, such as Big Top, Davy Jones' Dinghies, and Hay Baler.
 The Gulf Coaster was removed for the 1977 season.